 - Dispose of diapers that you suspect are infected

-Depending on how severe the infection itself is and when treatment is started, scabies can last anywhere from 2 weeks to 6 weeks.
-To ensure a complete recovery please follow the doctor’s instructions to the letter for the entire duration of the treatment plan.
+Depending on how severe the infection itself is and when the treatment was started, scabies can last anywhere from 2 weeks to 6 weeks.
+To ensure a complete recovery, please follow the doctor’s instructions for the entire duration of the treatment plan.

-As with other children who may have scabies, your child having the infection can spread to other members of your family, it is recommended that they consult a doctor immediately and take preventive action.
+As with other children who may have scabies, your child having the infection can spread to other members of your family.
+It is, therefore, recommended that you consult a doctor immediately and take preventive action.

 When Should You Call the Doctor?

-It is recommended that you contact a doctor if your child begins crying extensively, if they begin to scratch uncontrollably or if you notice scabies rashes at any part of their body.
+It is recommended that you contact a doctor if your child begins crying extensively, if he begins to scratch uncontrollably or if you notice scabies rashes at any part of his body.
 It is also recommended that you consult a doctor and begin preventive treatment for scabies if anyone in your baby’s proximity has the infection.

 Can Your Scabies Infected Child Go to School?